-Many irrigated fields in Indiana and Michigan were planted later than normal leading to a less developed plant as we enter the typical irrigation season.
-The less developed root system and longer and hotter days result in a need for more frequent irrigation.
+Many irrigated fields in Indiana and Michigan were planted later than normal leading to less-developed plants as we enter the typical irrigation season.
+The less-developed root system and longer and hotter days result in a need for more frequent irrigation during June to keep crops developing.
 The need for irrigation varies greatly across both states and will vary with rainfall.

 Early-season rooting depth of our crops limits our irrigation application volumes.
-Applications of 0.75 inch or less are common this time of year to avoid pushing water below the effective root zone, but avoid making too many small (less than 0.4 inch) applications that are less effective, and frequent wetting of the plant may aggravate disease.
+Applications of 0.75 inch or less are common this time of year to avoid pushing water below the effective root zone but avoid making too many small (less than 0.4 inch) applications that are less effective, and frequent wetting of the plant may aggravate disease.
 Corn at V6 stage has an expected effective rooting depth of 20 inches.

 At V10 stage we would expect corn to have a 23-inch effective rooting depth.
 By VT (tassel) stage we would expect corn to have full effective rooting depth of 36 inches or more.
-Soybeans at V3 stage have an effective rooting depth of 16 inches and at R1 stage have almost all of their effective rooting depth of 24 inches.
+Soybeans at V3 stage have an effective rooting depth of 16 inches and at R1 stage have almost all their effective rooting depth of 24 inches.

 Soil moisture monitoring is useful in understanding whether the field is dry or wet, which can help to determine when and how much water is needed.
 Monitoring multiple depths of soil can determine which soil depths are dry or wet.
 There are several ways to monitor field soil moisture content.
 The feel and appearance method is popular and the quickest method.
 This requires taking soil samples using a soil probe, auger or shovel, then squeezing the soil samples firmly in your hand several times to form a shaped ball and comparing with photographs shown in the USDA NRCS standard.